FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Background and Preliminaries

 \subsection{Federated Learning}

-Federated learning is first proposed in~\cite{mcmahan2017communication}, which builds decentralized machine learning models while keeping personal data on clients.
-Instead of uploading data to the server for centralized training, clients process their local data and share model updates with the server.
+Federated learning was first proposed by~\cite{mcmahan2017communication}, who build decentralized machine learning models while keeping personal data on clients.
+Instead of uploading data to the server for centralized training, clients process their local data and occasionally share model updates with the server.
 Weights from a large population of clients are aggregated by the server and combined to create an improved global model.

 The FedAvg algorithm~\cite{mcmahan2017communication} is used on the server to combine client updates and produce a new global model.
-At training round t, a global model $w_t$ is sent to $K$ client devices.
+At training round $t$, a global model $\bm{w}^{(t)}$ is sent to $K$ client devices.